Giving Advice ESL Games, Activities and Worksheets

 Agony Aunt

-ESL Giving Advice Activity - Writing and Speaking: Writing Repsonses, Discussion, Freer Practice - Group Work - Intermediate (B1) - 30 minutes
+ESL Giving Advice Activity - Writing and Speaking: Writing Repsonses, Guided Discussion, Freer Practice - Group Work - Intermediate (B1) - 25 minutes

 In this imaginative giving advice speaking activity, students take on the role of an agony aunt called Abby and give advice.
-First, students write a reply as Abby, giving advice for the problem on their card.
+First, students read a message on a card asking Abby for advice about a particular problem and write a reply.
 Next, in groups, students read and discuss all the advice given by other students for their assigned problem.
-Each group then chooses the best advice and writes a final response.
-Afterwards, groups take it in turns to read their problem and advice to the class who say whether they agree with the advice or not.
+Groups then choose the best advice and write a final response.
+Finally, groups take turns reading their problem and advice to the class, who gives feedback, saying whether they agree with the advice or not.

 Agony Aunt Preview